-You don't have to file this statement with your Form 1040 or Form 1040A, but you must keep it for your records.
+You don't have to file this statement with your return, but you must keep it for your records.

 Veterans.
 If the Department of Veterans Affairs (VA) certifies that you have a permanent and total disability, you can substitute VA Form 21-0172, Certification of Permanent and Total Disability, for the physician's statement you are required to keep.
 VA Form 21-0172 must be signed by a person authorized by the VA to do so.
 You can get this form from your local VA regional office.

 Physician’s statement obtained in earlier year.
-If you got a physician’s statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 2017, you may not need to get another physician’s statement for 2017.
+If you got a physician's statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 2019, you may not need to get another physician's statement for 2019.
 For a detailed explanation of the conditions you must meet, see the instructions for Schedule R, Part II.
-If you meet the required conditions, check the box on Schedule R, Part II, Line 2.
+If you meet the required conditions, check the box on your Schedule R, Part II, line 2.